Data validation (real-time edit checks)

 - Choose the message type.
 There are four types of messages:

-- Message: A simple indication that the user needs to take a certain action.
+- Message: A simple indication message, outlined in blue, that the user needs to take a certain action.

-- Warning: A message to warn the user that something is incorrect.
+- Warning: An orange coloured message bar appears to warn the user that something is incorrect.

-- Error: A message that indicates data has been entered that must be wrong; when this message is displayed the data for that field is not saved.
-This means that a subsequent field cannot be dependent on a value that would trigger the Error message.
+- Error: A red outlined message can be used to indicate data has been entered that is not accepted or wrong.
+When the error message type is displayed, the data for that field is not saved.
+This means that a subsequent field cannot be dependent on a value that would trigger the 'Error' message.

 In the following example an exclusion message is set when the patient has not signed informed consent: